sijingzhangzsj0604/docs/docs/cloud/guides/security/https-only-service.md

 ---
-title: Build HTTPS Only Application
+title: Build HTTPS Only Service
 reading_time: auto
 show_feedback: true
 ---

-Sometimes you don't want your clients to access the [Application](../../concepts/application.md) over HTTP.
+Sometimes you don't want your clients to access the [Service](../../concepts/service.md) over HTTP.
-Since some security considerations, in such a case, you may want to build an HTTPS-only Application on API7 Cloud.
+Since some security considerations, in such a case, you may want to build an HTTPS-only Service on API7 Cloud.

 Configure SSL Object
 --------------------